Weekly Notices

 Tuesdays 6:00 p.m. by Zoom

-Exploring the Epistles of John
+Exploring the Wisdom of Solomon

 Read more here.
 Everyone is welcome!